thibaut-neoledge/azure-docs.fr-fr/articles/app-service-logic/app-service-logic-create-a-b2b-process.md

 <properties
-   pageTitle="Création d’un processus B2B dans Azure App Service | Microsoft Azure" description="Vue d’ensemble de la création d’un processus B2B (entreprise-entreprise)" services="logic-apps" documentationCenter=".net,nodejs,java"
+   pageTitle="Creating a B2B process in Azure App Service | Microsoft Azure" description="Overview of how to create a Business-to-Business Process" services="logic-apps" documentationCenter=".net,nodejs,java" authors="rajram"
-   authors="rajram"